datarockets/career/jobs/experienced-frontend-developer.md

 - Initiative to speak up and code a web page for small screens when we have a design for desktop version only.
 - Advanced level of working with tools: DevTools, CLI tools, git.
 - Good written and spoken English: almost all the communications technical and non-technical are in English.
+- Natural desire to connect with people and good quality of communication (inform others, participate in discussions, raise issues).
+It is important for us.

 ## About us